davidsneal/davidsneal.github.io/_posts/2014-06-07-jekyll-and-github-pages.md

 excerpt: This is an excerpt
 ---

-Considering this blog itself is powered by [Jekyll](http://jekyllrb.com) and powered by [GitHub](https://github.com/), it seems quite fitting that my first post should be about it.
+Considering this blog itself is powered by [Jekyll](http://jekyllrb.com) and hosted by [GitHub](https://github.com/), it seems quite fitting that my first post should be about it.

 -----